gshipley/enterprise_training/AdminTraining.md

 	# Server API
 	libra_server = 'broker.example.com'

-This information will be provided to the *rhc* command line tool for every command that is issued.
-If you want to run commands as a different user that the one listed above, you can either change the default in this file or provide the *-l* switch to the command.
+This information will be provided to the *rhc* command line tool for every future command that is issued.
+If you want to run commands as a different user than the one listed above, you can either change the default login in this file or provide the *-l* switch to the *rhc* command.

 **Lab 21 Complete!**